 - Using the circular cookie cutter, cut one dozen circles from your cookie dough.
 Place gently on lined baking sheet.

-5. Bake according to recipe’s directions and allow to cool completely before decorating.
+- Bake for 8 minutes for 175 degrees and allow to cool completely before decorating.

 - Roll out brown fondant until it’s about ¼ of an inch thick.